webonise/Rails3-Notes/README.md

 ## Using the File

-Copy the example file **gitignore.txt** to the top level of your working directory and rename it *.gitignore*.
+Copy the example file **gitignore.example** to the top level of your working directory and rename it *.gitignore*.

 Note that git will not ignore a file that was already tracked before a rule was added to this file to ignore it.
 In such a case the file must be un-tracked, usually with `git rm --cached filename`.